An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \subsubsection{Implementation of the arrays}

-We implement the arrays $A_i$ using a variant of the red-black trees, and this means we can search, insert, and remove an element inside $A_i$ in time $\mathcal{O}(\log |A_i|)$.
-Below we will discuss how to implement $A_i^\star$ and the same will hold for $A_i\setminus A_i^\star$ which we treat separately.
-Each subarray of $A_i^\star$ which have the same filtration value i.e., the same first coordinate, is implemented using a red-black tree.
-Now these subarrays described above partition $A_i^\star$ and we can label each partition with the common first coordinate value of its elements.
-We represent the set of these partitions using a red-black tree by storing the partitions label.
-Therefore, each $A_i$ is the union of two ``doubly-composed'' red-black trees.
-The way we search in $A_i$, is that we sequentially search in $A_i^\star$, followed by $A_i\setminus A_i^\star$.
+We implement the arrays $A_i$ using red-black trees as the building blocks.
+This allows us to efficiently search, insert, and remove an element inside $A_i$ in time $\mathcal{O}(\log |A_i|)$. {We treat $A_i^\star$ and $A_i\setminus A_i^\star$ separately.
+Below we will discuss how to implement $A_i^\star$ and the same will hold for $A_i\setminus A_i^\star$.
+Each subarray of $A_i^\star$ with a same filtration value, i.e., the same first coordinate, is implemented using a red-black tree.
+These subarrays which partition $A_i^\star$ are labelled with the common first coordinate value of their elements.
+We represent the set of subarrays using a red-black tree on their labels.
+Therefore, each $A_i^\star$ is represented as the composition of two red-black trees. $A_i\setminus A_i^\star$ is represented similarly.} Finally, to search in $A_i$ we sequentially search in $A_i^\star$ and then search in $A_i\setminus A_i^\star$.